 Thanksgiving used to be one of my favorite holidays.
 The reasons for this are numerous and obvious: there’s good food in abundance, there’s time to laugh and visit with family, there are exceptional movies being released in anticipation of awards season, and there’s pecan pie.
 Needless to say, any holiday with pecan pie has a special place in my heart.
 In addition I’m an avid aficionado of history and I love the Baroque era, during which the first recognized celebration of Thanksgiving took place at Plymouth Colony.
-I even recorded this version of Le Festin (The Feast) by Jean Hotteterre because I appreciate any opportunity to commemorate food-related events of the far-flung past, especially when they coincide with my interest in the Baroque.

 But all of that belies the fact that Thanksgiving is also a celebration of genocide, which took place hundreds of years ago and which is still taking place today.
 This genocide is the ugly side of Thanksgiving and is frequently ignored by our culture for any number of reasons.
 These reasons are numerous but not so obvious, and they are rooted in events that took place hundreds of years ago and spanned thousands of miles.
 I can only begin to illustrate the depth of this history in one brief article, but I’ll do my best to condense the story and make it easily understood.